ChristopherTRoss/BudgetMaster/ActiveDocument.md

   * Morgan Root - Back end design, Meeting Leader and Note taking
   * Adrian Colon - Front end design

+  Our team followed the egoless approach where every team member was held accountable.
+Different people had different roles based on strengths, but their was no responsibility heirarchy.

 ## Project Schedule